 #4 Captain Sisay – Legendary Theme

 This is one of the most expensive and flashy themes out there because of it revolving around the legendary mechanic.
 It involves some of the most powerful creatures, planeswalkers, lands, artifacts, and enchantments.
 It is an extremely fun strategy to play with, and it packs a punch.

 However, the most recognizable and powerful commander in this theme is Captain Sisay.
-She is very well known as the go to commander for legendary theme decks, as well as for being extremely good.
+She is very well known as the go-to commander for legendary theme decks, as well as for being wonderful.
 While her color identity is limited, her ability makes up for it big time.
 She can tutor for any legendary in your deck, which allows you to plan, respond, and attack against anything your opponents come up with.